Read More Salud Heroes Articles

 Healthier Lunches at Sunset High

 If you could wave a magic wand, what would you do to fix school lunches?
 If money was no option, what would you do to bring healthier foods into schools?
 These are the kinds of questions students at Sunset High School in Del Norte County, California asked while dreaming-up big solutions to their less-than-great school food.
-Fed up with the pre-packaged lunches and unhealthy options, the youth organized and advocated for change, building partnerships and leadership skills—using the PICO community organizing model—that will last a lifetime.
-Del Norte County and Adjacent Tribal Lands (DNATL) is one of the 14 communities selected to participate in the Building Healthy Communities (BHC) program.
-Funded by The California Endowment, BHC is a ten-year, comprehensive community initiative ...
+Fed up with the pre-packaged lunches and unhealthy options, the youth organized and pushed for change, building partnerships and leadership skills—using the PICO community organizing model—that will last a lifetime.
+Del Norte County (DNATL) is one of the 14 communities selected to participate in the Building Healthy Communities (BHC) program.
+Funded by The California Endowment, BHC is a ten-year, comprehensive community initiative in 14 places across ...

 Read More